argalloni/argalloni.github.io/content/authors/admin/_index.md

 ## About Me

-I am a postdoctoral research scientist working in the [Milstein Lab](https://milsteinlab.com) at the Center for Advanced Biotechnology & Medicine at Rutgers University.
+I am a postdoctoral scientist working in the [Milstein Lab](https://milsteinlab.com) at the Center for Advanced Biotechnology & Medicine at Rutgers University.
 My research covers topics at the intersection of Neuroscience and Artificial Intelligence, with a focus on using tools from machine learning to understand how the brain learns and use neuroscience principles to build better neuromorphic computers.

+Broadly I build artificial neural networks with biologically inspired computing elements, such as incorporating separate dendrite-targeting interneuron populations to help networks locally estimate gradients and learn robust representations.
+I have also used some of the insights from theoretical modelling of dendrite-dependent synaptic plasticity in the brain to inspire new applications of Mott insulator tranisitons in phase change materials (VO2 thin-films).
+These insight led to the design of analog electronic circits to implement new learning rules on neuromorphic hardware.

+I did my PhD work at the [Francis Crick Institute](https://www.crick.ac.uk) and [University College London](https://www.ucl.ac.uk) under supervision of Prof. Ede Rancz, where I uncovered novel properties of dendritic spikes in L5 pyramidal neurons in the visual cortex.